satwik-bankapur/terrain_classification_ml_project/README.md

-Terrain Classification Project README
-This README provides a summary of the Terrain Classification Project implemented in the accompanying notebook.
-The project focuses on classifying terrain types using the BorealTC proprioceptive dataset, implementing and comparing a 1D CNN model and an SVM baseline.

 Project Report Summary
 This section provides a concise summary of the terrain classification project, suitable for inclusion in a one-page PDF submission.